-Our IBM Supercomputers run the computer models which provide us with weather forecasts and climate predictions.
+Our IBM supercomputers run the computer models which provide us with weather forecasts and climate predictions.

 They compile data ranging from weather observations (land, sea and air) to satellite images.
-The computer models perform trillions of calculations per second, ultimately giving us output which our forecasters and scientists interpret.
+The computer models perform trillions of calculations per second, ultimately giving us output which our forecasters and scientists can interpret.

 A number of schemes have been implemented to make the Supercomputers more energy efficient.

 In 2010 a 3D computer model was created showing the relative temperatures between the computer racks and the IT hall itself.
 In the past the whole of the IT hall was kept cool.
 This was inefficient and costly therefore a cold aisle containment method was implemented to cool the equipment, not the whole room.

 Clear plastic curtains were installed around the Supercomputer racks.
 This system enables hot and cold aisles to be segregated.